54nd10/Tailwind-reorder/README.md

-# Tailwind reorder
+# Tailwind order

-A sublime package which will reorganize your tailwinds classes
+A sublime package to organize tailwindcss classes, fork of the non-working TailwindReorder

 ### Shortcut on MacOS:
 ``` cmd+shift+o ```
 ### Shortcut on windows and linux:
 ``` ctrl+shift+o ```

-© 2021 54nd10
+by Pharos 2022